release-engineering/pom-version-manipulator/README.md

                              may be specified explicitly as groupId:artifactId or by using wildcards using the Java regex syntax.

+    parent-injection         This injects the toolchain parent into the parent POM.
 Details on the Java regex pattern syntax may be found [here](http://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html).

 In order to add optional modifiers to the standard list use either